sjbennett123/gloryforthefist/content/current_writeups/A Matter of Mercy/roles/Orden Dutah.md

 makeup:
 props: Star of Nekron Medalion
 ---

-•	You feel the 15% “Silver Import” taxes VERY fair.
-This is your “bonus pay” you pocket from your dealings as your position as “Advisor” Anyone who disagrees is wrong and should be subject to the 15% Tax
-•	You feel the Guilds are the fair and independents are a huge issue
+- You feel the 15% “Silver Import” taxes VERY fair.
+This is your “bonus pay” you pocket from your dealings as your position as “Advisor” Anyone who disagrees is wrong and should be subject to the 15% Tax.
+You feel the Guilds are the fair and independents are a huge issue.
-•	You want to aid the people of Cryptinth with Silver goods BUT you serve another master in the Star of Nekron.
+- You want to aid the people of Cryptinth with Silver goods BUT you serve another master in the Star of Nekron.
 Your Taxes you make are funded to the Star
-•	The Lord Reeve is a very cunning Dark Elf, he seems to be onto the Star of Nekron but hasn’t said anything.
-Just a feeling you have in your gut
+- The Lord Reeve is a cunning Dark Elf, and seems to be onto the Star of Nekron but hasn’t said anything.
-•	You know Corin Stellin is a good tradesman and smart businessman.
-But his profit margins are unacceptable.
-You want to find a way to bury him, somehow
+- You know Corin Stellin is a good tradesman and smart businessman but you find his profit margins to be unacceptable.
+You want to find a way to bury him, somehow.
-•	If the players help you, your payment is 15 gold and access to your wares over the market and more “rare wares”
+- If the players help you, your payment is 15 gold and access to your wares over the market and more “rare wares”.